Unusual Options Activity Insight: Goldman Sachs Group | Benzinga

 Unusual Options Activity Insight: Goldman Sachs Group

-Shares of Goldman Sachs Group (NYSE:GS) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $379.64.
+Goldman Sachs Group (NYSE:GS) shares experienced unusual options activity on Friday.
+The stock price moved up to $396.02 following the option alert.

 - Expiration Date: 2021-09-17